jyesthaka/online-ctf-writeup/ctfosintindustries/Operation Hilton - 01. Identity/README.md

+## Challenge Info

-# OPERATION HILTON — 01 · IDENTITY
+**Title:** Operation Hilton — 01 · Identity
+**Category:** OSINT
+**Difficulty:** Easy
+**Description:**
+BRIEFING
+20:36 ET.
+Washington Hilton, Connecticut Avenue NW.
+The annual White House Correspondents' Dinner is in full swing when the evacuation is triggered.
+Five to eight gunshots reported in the immediate vicinity of the perimeter.
+President Trump is extracted by the Secret Service.
+A suspect is apprehended on site.

+You're the OSINT analyst on duty.
+The FBI has shared two photos of the seized equipment on social media.
+The press has only released a name and an age.
+It's up to you to reconstruct the file.

+Authorized sources: tweets @tacticalporn, @ippatel, Secret Service · MPDC · NBC · CBS · Reuters · AP · BBC press releases.

+Flag format: OSINT{...} — case sensitive, exact format required.

+TASK
+The suspect was identified by the DC Metropolitan Police Department.

+Provide his full name, age, and hometown.

+## Solution

 This challenge was pretty straightforward and easy.
 I had to find the full name of the shooter, his age, and his hometown.
-Format of the flag is OSINT{First_Middle_Last_Age_City}

-This challenge was provided with very useful sources such as this Tweet:
+The challenge was provided with very useful sources such as this Tweet:

 <img width="626" height="755" alt="05f51e63-00ac-4b2a-a65f-d795d3cb51a4" src="https://github.com/user-attachments/assets/3af8aef5-1b70-45f4-b1b3-b9519ec7d03b" />